-The Board is focused on ensuring that the Company has long-term and emergency succession plans in place for the Chief Executive Officer and other key senior executive positions.
+The Board is focused on ensuring that the Company has an emergency and long-term succession plan in place for the Chief Executive Officer and other key senior executive positions.
 The independent directors of the Board are responsible for overseeing the Company's succession planning process for the Company's Chief Executive Officer and other key senior executives, and annually review the Company's succession plans for all key senior executives with input from the Chief Executive Officer.